Maronato/vue-toastification/README.md

 ```

 #### Custom close button component
 You can also use custom components as close buttons.
-It accepts both Single File Components and JSX:
+It accepts Single File Components, JSX and tag names:
 ```js
 this.$toast('With a custom close component', {
   closeButton: MyComponent